 Many lenders will not approve a business loan if you have a tax lien on your credit, most especially banks.
 Any other companies you do business with may be more reluctant to enter into a contract with you if you have a large tax lien on your credit.
 They believe that if you do not meet the IRS requirements then your business could be impacted in a major way and affect your company’s ability to perform the contract.

-You can dispute the tax lien.
+You can dispute a tax lien.
 However, if you do not have all the paperwork to support you dispute then disputing it will not be your best choice.
 If you think the figures the state or the irs has are approximately correct then a settlement will probably be a much better choice.
 A settlement is the best choice if your income

 has gone down since the time you got behind on your business taxes.
 If business revenues and your personal income have gone down then you cannot afford what you own.
 The irs may consider you uncollectible on the full amount owed and will likely consider a settlement.
 Provide your recent income information and get a settlement with the irs in an offer in compromise.
 When you have that then apply for a business loan.